00Lyun00/Charybdis-Nano-Buildlog/README.md

 Intended to be a wireless-only build, I removed the TRRS jack on both cases, added walls to support a nice!view, and made holes to fit a metal on/off switch.
 I used the trackball cover mod to prevent the stainless steel ball from dropping out and causing freak accidents.
-The alien tents have two 3x6 magnets each embedded the tall legs and one 2x6 magnet each for the short legs to attach the keyboards when used on desks.
+The alien tents have two 3x6 magnets each embedded in the tall legs and one 2x6 magnet each in the short legs to attach the keyboards.
-Everything has been hand-wired, although I deeply regret this decision and would strongly recommend using flexible PCBs instead.

 ## Materials
 - Case: CooBean Wood PLA Filament, sanded, stained with generic mahogani wood stain and varnish